Find Affordable College Courses

 Read More…

-Pace University - New York came in at #9 in this year’s edition of the Most Popular Legal Professions Master’s Degree Schools in New York ranking.
-Pace University is a fairly large private not-for-profit school located in the city of New York.
+With a ranking of #9, Pace University - New York did quite well on this year’s most popular schools for legal professions students working on their master’s degree.
+Pace University is a large private not-for-profit school located in the large city of New York.

 About 57% of the students majoring in legal professions at the school are women while 43% are male.